minjidays/space-shooter-game/README.md

 # space-shooter-game
-a mini space shooter game in a html, css and js, is also rich-presence with custom link.
+a mini space shooter game in a html, css and js, is also rich presence with custom link.